haxdds/Implementation-of-a-Genetic-Algorithm-/README.md

 Another implementation of a genetic algorithm.

-# Evolution of Colored Bodies
+Evolution of colored bodies with a camouflage selection mechanism.